karakuz/cs391-project2/README.md

 5. System display error message "Password is wrong"

 Success guarantee: The user logs in successfuly.
-### Goto Movie
+### Movie Page
-Use case name: Goto movie
+Use case name: Movie page

-Description: The user can click goto movie button on each movie to see more information and access ticketing system.
+Description: The user can click movie name or image on each movie to see more information and access ticketing system.

-Owner: Maram Elsebakhi 07.06.21
+Owner: Emre Karakuz 07.06.21

 Actor: Website user.